Nitin-Sangave/Nitin-demo-/README.md

 # Nitin-demo-
-this is my first git
+This is my first git reporetory.
+Aouther-Nitin Sangave